Olympus m:robe: RM-13 remote and cradle

 The MR-100 could be used with an LCD remote(RM-13) and Data Sync/Charge Cradle.
 The RM-13 had a "Heart" Button which let the user add songs to favorite list.
 The RM-13 displays Track Time, Title, Battery, and Track Number.
 Languages supported on the RM-13 remote were English, Korean, and Japanese.
 However other languages could be displayed.
 Also RM-13 has green backlit.
 There are also mode and digital volume buttons.

 End of production

 On November 9, 2005, Olympus announced that they were stopping production of the m:robes.
 Olympus froze the development of the next generation of m:robe products to put more resources into its digital camera and audio recording research, development, marketing and sales.
 Many users say that it was due to the lack of marketing — the only marketing in the United States was two Super Bowl ads.
-Many users also predicted this stop, due to the drop in price of the m:robes shortly before the action was taken, and the fact that the MR-100 was being sold at Radio Shack for $100 USD after rebates.
+Many users also predicted this stop, due to the drop in price of the m:robes shortly before the action was taken, and the fact that the MR-100 was being sold at Radio Shack for US$100 after rebates.
 There were only a few accessories for the m:robes.